siyidongfang/swot-ocean-model-intercomparison-project/README.md

-# swot-ocean-model-intercomparison-project
+# SWOT Ocean Model Intercomparison Project
-Entry point for the joint effort for leveraging SWOT ocean data for assessing ocean circulation models.
+Entry point for the collaborative effort for assessing ocean circulation models with SWOT data.

+## Science objective
+...

+## How this works
+...

+## How to contribute
+...

+## Licence
+...